 2. The AIMLE Server discovers other AI/ML members (e.g., other AIMLE Clients) directly or via ML repository, and selects one or more target AI/ML member(s) based on the energy criteria and other requirements from the source AI/ML member.

-3. The AIMLE Server interacts with the SEAL server (Energy Saving) for the energy saving assistance information for the list of target AI/ML member(s) that is selected in step 2.
-The SEAL server (Energy Saving) generates energy saving assistance information for the list of target AI/ML member(s) and provides it to the AIMLE Server.
+3. The AIMLE Server interacts with the ESE server for the energy saving assistance information for the list of target AI/ML member(s) that is selected in step 2.
+The ESE server generates energy saving assistance information for the list of target AI/ML member(s) and provides it to the AIMLE Server.

-4. Based on step 2 in clause 8.6.2.1 of 3GPP TS 23.482 [10] and the information collected from the SEAL server (Energy Saving), the AIMLE Server selects the AI/ML member with low energy consumption as the target AI/ML member.
+4. Based on step 2 in clause 8.6.2.1 of 3GPP TS 23.482 [10] and the information collected from the ESE server, the AIMLE Server selects the AI/ML member with low energy consumption as the target AI/ML member.
 The AIMLE Server sends request to the selected target AI/ML member(s) for the AI/ML task transfer.
 Then, the AIMLE Server determines the transfer mode, i.e., transfer with server-controlled or transfer directly from the source AI/ML member to the target AI/ML member.
 For example, if the task is model training, the AIMLE Server determines the target AI/ML member(s) based on AI/ML member(s)’s capability in the AIMLE client profile, task's AI/ML model training requirement, and the energy information.

 If target AI/ML member(s) is selected, the AIMLE Server calculate the total energy consumption for the AI/ML task transfer, and generates assistance information for the AI/ML task transfer from the source AI/ML member to the target AI/ML member(s).